 She became a political activist, a prominent speaker and a well-known philanthropist.
 Her life began with troubled times and she often faced more bad days than good.
 Afeni Shakur showed her strength and determination to overcome hardship and achieve greatness.
 She learned how to care for and uplift her people as a Black Panther.
 She also taught her children the valuable principles of the Panthers which helped to enhance their lives.
 Afeni Shakur was a brave and brilliant woman.
 Mrs. Afeni Shakur, we stand on your shoulders.

 Click below to view the Afeni Shakur video

 As a professor emeritus at Hunter College in New York, he was known for his detailed lesson plans on African history.
-So much that even the Schomburg Library in Harlem asked him for copies of his work.
-Despite having only an 8th grade education, Dr. Clarke learned all he could about African history and in the process, created a career for himself.
-With 6 books, 59 short stories and 17 book edits, Dr. Clarke provided African people with a wealth of knowledge of the greatness of Africa.
+So much so that even the Schomburg Library in Harlem asked him for copies of his work.
+Despite having only an 8th-grade education, Dr. Clarke learned all he could about African history and in the process, created a career for himself.
+With 6 books, 59 short stories, and 17 book edits, Dr. Clarke provided African people with a wealth of knowledge of the greatness of Africa.